Python framework tests#

 In the case that a test script requires the use of named-pipe commands to

-achieve the manual steps, you can use the write_to_app_pipe(command)
+achieve the manual steps, you can use the method

-string value with the name of the pipe.
-This depends on how the app is set up.
+value with path of the pipe.
+This value depends on how the –app-pipe in the app

 Running on a separate machines#